-I planted horseradish last fall for the first time, and it is thriving, so I thought I’d dig up just a small piece of root and try my hand at this delicious condiment.
-Instead of using vinegar, though, I decided to try lacto-fermenting it so that it would be probiotic rich, just like the honey mustard I made recently.
-I took a cue from that recipe and used whey in my horseradish.
+I planted horseradish last fall for the first time, and it is thriving, so I thought I’d dig up just a small piece of root and try my hand at lacto-fermented horseradish, a delicious condiment.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.